PanHyridae/GyroCheck-Android-Library/README.md

 # Gyro Check
 Gyro Check is a simple Android Library that will show your gyroscope's X, Y, and Z measurments in Radians.
 This can be used with apps and games (and soon on Android's VR platforms: Google Cardboard and Google Daydream) that use the Gyroscope, in order to make sure that it is working properly.
+(JCenter/Maven link coming soon.
+For now, to use this, download the
+.aar file)

 The minimum SDK that this can be used with is SDK 16.